ds4dm/ecole/docs/howto/create-environments.rst

 Creating dynamics is very similar to
 :ref:`creating reward and observation functions<create-new-functions>`.
 It can be done from scratch or by inheriting an existing one.
-The following examples shows how we can inherit :py:class:`~ecole.environment.BranchingDynamics` to deactivate cutting plane and presolve.
+The following examples shows how we can inherit :py:class:`~ecole.dynamics.BranchingDynamics` to deactivate cutting plane and presolve.

 .. note::